How To Use Mica Powders In Epoxy Resin

 Epoxy resin for wood tables

-Best resin for artwork
+Best resin for crafts

-Best resin for making diy jewelry
+Best resin for making DIY jewelry

 use mica powder in resin using uv resin

-Layered Approach:
+Layered Approach

-Ensure that your project is level during the curing process.
+Make sure your project is level during the curing process.
 This helps mica powder particles stay in place and prevents them from sliding or settling in one direction.
 Use a leveling tool or check the level of your work surface to maintain even distribution.

-Mixing Resin and Mica Powder in Stages:
+Mixing Resin and Mica Powder in Stages

-Regularly Check for Settling:
+Regularly Check for Settling

 Periodically inspect your project as it cures.
 If you notice any signs of settling or uneven distribution, use a stirring stick or a tool to gently move the mica powder back into place.